 Beer is a common term.
 Everyone knows what it means.

 Mostly.
 Somewhat.
-Beer is an alcoholic drink that has cemented its place as one of the most consumed drinks around the world.
+Beer is an alcoholic drink that has cemented its place as one of the most consumed drinks in the world.

 It is brewed using cereal grains such as malted barley, rice, maize, corn, oats, and wheat.
 It uses the process of fermentation to compress the sugar starch present in the grains.